 In 2012, joint studies were carried out by Izmir Commodity Exchange, Ege Tarım Ürünleri Lisanslı Depoculuk A.Ş., the CSD of Turkey and Takasbank with respect to the creation, trading and clearing processes of electronic product certificates.
 In the first stage, practices on the creation of cotton-based EWR's and their clearing and settlement processes were completed and a protocol on Clearing and Settlement Transactions was signed with the Izmir Commodity Exchange.
 On July 25, 2013, trading commenced on the Izmir Commodity Exchange.

-In 2013, clearing and settlement transaction protocols with the Commodity Exchanges of Izmir, Ankara, Konya and Polatlı, and in 2014 with the Commodity Exchanges of Bandırma and Gaziantep, and in 2015 with the Commodity Exchange of Lüleburgaz were signed and these exchanges became members of Takasbank.
+In 2013, clearing and settlement transaction protocols were signed with the Commodity Exchanges of Izmir, Ankara, Konya and Polatlı, and in 2014 with the Commodity Exchanges of Bandırma and Gaziantep, in 2015 with the Commodity Exchange of Lüleburgaz and in 2018 with Commodity Exchanges of Adana and these exchanges became members of Takasbank.